Special Programs of Study

 The Bryant University Honors Program offers its members a personalized, distinctive experience that enriches their academic, social, cultural and professional talents in a mentor-oriented environment.

 Academically-talented students with a proven record of achievement are invited to join the Bryant University Honors Program.
 These exceptional students along with dedicated faculty comprise a community of scholars who are committed to pursuing an enriched educational experience.
-Successful completion of the program results in the student being recognized as an Honors Program graduate, a distinction that is noted on his or her Bryant University diploma and official academic transcript.
+Successful completion of 7 Honors courses and an Honors Thesis results in the student being recognized as an Honors Program graduate, a distinction that is noted on his or her Bryant University diploma and official academic transcript.

 More than 20 courses have been designed specifically for The Honors Program.
 While some of the Honors courses are adapted from standard courses and others are developed around unique topics, all are enhanced by additional course material, group projects, stimulating discussions and/or special assignments.
 These honors-designated courses are intentionally scheduled with smaller class sizes to afford students opportunities to interact with peers and professors.

-First-year students with a minimum SAT score of 1200 (math and critical reading)/ACT composite score of 27 and one of the following: a class rank in the top 20 percent of their high school class or, a grade point average of at least 3.60 are considered for an invitation to The Honors Program.
+First-year students with a minimum SAT score of 1270 (math and critical reading)/ACT composite score of 28 and one of the following: a class rank in the top 20 percent of their high school class or, a grade point average of at least 3.60 are considered for an invitation to The Honors Program.
 Students transferring from another institution with a grade point average (GPA) of 3.5 or better from college-level courses may also be invited to participate in The Honors Program.
-Current Bryant students interested in applying to The Honors Program must have earned a minimum GPA of 3.4 after the completion of 30 hours of credit and must interview with the program coordinator and provide letters of recommendation.
+Current Bryant students interested in applying to The Honors Program must have earned a minimum GPA of 3.4 after the completion of 30 hours of credit and must interview with the Honors Program Director and provide letters of recommendation.

 To graduate from The Honors Program, students must successfully complete a minimum of 24 credits (eight courses) of Honors coursework.